Century of the Dragon: Plot

-When Chi-sing's girlfriend Judy (Joey Meng) learns that Man-chun sent his top henchmen Ma Wong (Frankie Ng) and Fa Fit (Lung Fong) to kidnap Fei-ung's wife Daisy (Suki Kwan), Judy immediately informs Daisy; while on the other hand, Loan Shark Ko has captured Fei-lung's mother to threaten Fei-lung to surrender and Man-chun unexpectedly arrives and kills Ko while trapping Fei-lung, his mother and son in a farm.
+When Chi-sing's girlfriend Judy learns that Man-chun sent his top henchmen Ma Wong and Fa Fit to kidnap Fei-ung's wife Daisy, Judy immediately informs Daisy; while on the other hand, Loan Shark Ko has captured Fei-lung's mother to threaten Fei-lung to surrender, and Man-chun unexpectedly arrives and kills Ko while trapping Fei-lung, his mother and son in a farm.
 When Superintendent Ko finds Loan Shark Ko dead in Fei-lung's house, he lists Fei-lung as a wanted criminal.

 When Chi-sing rescues Daisy, he learns that Man-chun has captured Fei-lung and his family and goes to find Man-chun in his company.
-While also with the help of Chi-sing, Daisy was able to avoid being rapped by Man-chun and holds him hostage to the farm to rescue Fei-lung, his mother and son.
+While also with the help of Chi-sing, Daisy was able to avoid being raped by Man-chun and holds him hostage to the farm to rescue Fei-lung, his mother and son.
 However, after rescuing Fei-lung where a major gunfight occurs, Daisy was killed by Man-chun in the process.

 In the end, Fei-lung decides to take revenge.
 When Chi-sing learns of this, he immediately rushes to stop him from this mistake.
 There, Fei-lung uses Chi-sing's gun to resolve Man-chun.
 Chi-sing shoots Man-chun for self-defense where Man-chun also falls off the building and dies.